-This implies that both all criteria apply and the required documentation and support from the Significantly Interested Parties must be available for all requested variants before validation to be eligble for delegation.
-The proposal is attempting to strike a balance between the legitimate need for variants of an IDNccTLD to avoid user confusion and the need to limit proliferation of strings at the root level, the general responsibilities for the security and stability of the root.
+For variants to be eligible for delegation, section 3.2.3 implies that all criteria apply and the required documentation and support from the Significantly Interested Parties must be available for all requested variants before validation.
+The proposal is attempting to strike a balance between the legitimate need for variants of an IDNccTLD to avoid user confusion and the general responsibilities for the security and stability of the root by the need to limit proliferation of strings at the root level.